Vadenimo/Hero-of-Law/README.md

 # Disclaimer
 This is the Hero of Law German localization fork.
-It's used to translate this hack into German.
 To track the German localization, please open up this [spreadsheet](url).

 # German Translation Team: